nmeri17/suphle-docs/src/docs/v1/service-providers/index.md

 - It can be easily replaced
 - The concretes booting phase can be edited

-Of course, both concepts can be combined as a powerful way to accomplish contextual provision i.e. diverse callers receiving differing states of the same concrete.
+Both can't be combined since consumers are not meant to be aware or coupled to the underlying concrete.
+In addition, if this were possible, it would permit diverse callers to receive differing states of the same concrete, which would in turn lead to programs difficult to reason about.

 The perfect use-case for service providers is when a group of callers require some kind of adapter.
 In an ideal world where library authors all fashion their packages after a common interface, with the aid of service providers, consumers can effortlessly swap out a payment or share link generation concrete by updating its initialization logic.

 /// Note 1
 If the concrete returned from the service provider refuses to match the interface by which it was provided, the container will not budge when asked to hydrate that interface.